Esri/offline-editor-js/doc/howtousetiles.md

 This method puts the layer in online mode.
 When in online mode, the layer will behave as regular layers, fetching all tiles from the remote server.
 If there is no internet connectivity the tiles may appear thanks to the browsers cache, but no attempt will be made to look up tiles in the local database.

 ####basemap.goOffline()
 This method puts the layer in offline mode.
 When in offline mode, the layer will not fetch any tile from the remote server.
 It will look up the tiles in the IndexedDB database and display them in the layer.
 If the tile can't be found in the local database it will show up blank (even if there is actual connectivity).
 The pair of methods `goOffline()` and `goOnline()` allows the developer to manually control the behaviour of the layer.
-Used in conjunction with the offline dectection library, you can put the layer in the appropriate mode when the offline condition changes.
+Used in conjunction with the offline dectection library, you can put the layer in the appropriate mode when the internet condition changes.

 ####basemap.deleteAllTiles(callback)
 Deletes all tiles stored in the indexed db database.